Find Affordable College Courses

 50 Yearly Graduations

 The 13th most popular school in the country for child development majors who are seeking their master's degree is Lesley University.
-Each year, around 4,200 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $29,200 per year, while in-state graduate students, on average, pay $18,900 per year.
-During the 2020-2021 academic year, 50 people received their master's degree in child development from Lesley.
-Of these students, 94% were women and 18% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $31,890 per year, while in-state graduate students, on average, pay $19,350 per year.
+During the most recent year for which we have data, 50 people received their master's degree in child development from Lesley.
+About 100% of this group were women, and 22% were students from an underrepresented racial-ethnic group.

 #13